ThomasSel/CV/README.md

 ## Experience

-#### University of Manchester _(Oct.
+#### PhD in Applied Mathematics (DISC.) - University of Manchester _(Oct.
 2020 to Jun.
 2022)_

-PhD in Applied Mathematics (DISCONTINUED) “Fast and Reliable Algorithms for High-Performance Numerical Linear Algebra”, Supervised by Prof. N. Higham and Prof. F. Tisseur
+“Fast and Reliable Algorithms for High-Performance Numerical Linear Algebra”, Supervised by Prof. N. Higham and Prof. F. Tisseur

 - Research and Create new algorithms to perform basic linear algebra operations using multiple floating point precisions
 - Analyse the numerical behaviour of algorithms in floating point arithmetic